 1. Destination Not Working

 Errors of this nature are generally caused by your website going offline or being inaccessible from Google’s network (even if it’s only for a short period of time).
 A very common issue, and something that we deal with right away to keep downtime on Google (and your website) to an absolute minimum.
 Another cause can be if a page has been deleted or moved without a 301 redirect being put in place (which is normal best practice), and without us being notified.

-2. Final URLs an Landing Page Content
+2. Final URLs and Landing Page Content

 Quality is important, and Google is quite particular about the content it will allow ads to link to.
 We don’t work with any businesses that would knowingly violate Google’s Advertising Policies.
 However, from time to time we do have to deal with disapproved ads due to on page content.
 Some of the interesting (but often very frustrating) reasons we’ve had ads disapproved include supposed references to “Recreational Drugs” or “Prescription Drug Targeting” despite our client having absolutely no reference to any such thing on their website!
 Sometimes phrases like “Drug Free Treatment” can trigger disapprovals.
 We spend hours and hours on the phone to Google’s ad approvals team working through these sorts of issues.
 We live in hope that Google’s systems will improve with time and eventually not make these sorts of mistakes!
 Until that happens (dreams are free), we’ll continue to promptly respond to and deal with any issues that come up.